MoBagel/decanter-ai-core-sdk/README.md

 ## Development Guide and Flow
-* If you are curious why Decanter AI Core SDK does certain things the way it does and not differently, visit our [Development Guide](https://mobagel.github.io/decanter-ai-core-sdk/notes/design.html)
+* If you are curious about why Decanter AI Core SDK does certain things the way it does and not differently, visit our [Development Guide](https://mobagel.github.io/decanter-ai-core-sdk/notes/design.html)

 ## Documentation